rjm49/multistage_segmenter/README.md

 Welcome to the README for the Multistage Segmenter!

 # Prerequisites:
-You need OpenFST and OpenGRM installed on your system.
+You need [OpenFST](http://www.openfst.org) and [OpenGRM](http://www.opengrm.org) installed on your system.
 The commands for these must be on your path so that you can call them from any directory.
-Note that there are no Windows versions of OpenFST or OpenGRM; you will need a Unix-like operating system to run this code.
+Note that although Windows versions of these packages exist, mseg itself has only been tested on unix-type operating systems and may not play nicely with these ports.

 # Virtual Environment:
 We recommend you use virtualenv to keep your python installations nicely insulated from one another.
 Mseg will work without it, but installing experimental code to your system's default python instance is not a very good idea.